Studying the Impact of Virtuality-Dependent Nucleon Structure Modification on Spectator-Tagged Deep Inelastic Scattering

 \section{Conclusions}

-We have developed a formalism for calculating the spectator-tagged structure function for scattering from a nucleon participating in a short-range correlation, using Generalized Contact Formalism to specify the two-nucleon light-cone density.
+We describe a formalism for calculating the spectator-tagged structure function for scattering from a nucleon participating in a short-range correlation, using Generalized Contact Formalism to specify the two-nucleon light-cone density.
 We have performed calculations for helium-4 in kinematics relevant for the CLAS12-SRC Experiment and find large sensitivity to the assumed virtuality-dependent modification.
 Data from the CLAS12-SRC Experiment may be able to provide constraints on the nature of this modification.
-The method developed here can be naturally extended to other nuclei, for which GCF parameters are known with reasonable uncertainty, including carbon-12 and calcium-40.
+The method developed here can be naturally extended to other nuclei for which GCF parameters are known with reasonable uncertainty, including carbon-12 and calcium-40.

-Extending the predictive range of these calculations to lower values of $\alpha_2$ will require some method for specifying $\rho(\alpha_1,\vec{p}_1^\perp, \alpha_2, \vec{p}_2^\perp)$ that does not rely on Generalized Contact Formalism.
-One option would be to make an ad hoc separation between the SRC-dominated and mean-field regimes in the nucleus, using GCF for the former, and some alternative approach for the latter.
+This approach has some specific limitations that would need to be addressed in order to make contact with experimental data.
+First and foremost, the validity of Generalized Contact Formalism can only be expected when there is scale separation between the high momentum of the correlated nucleons and the Fermi momentum, i.e., at large $\alpha_2$.
+Extending the predictive range of these calculations to lower values of $\alpha_2$ will require a more complete description of $\rho(\alpha_1,\vec{p}_1^\perp, \alpha_2, \vec{p}_2^\perp)$ that can cover the mean-field regime, the SRC regime, and the transition between them.
+This is a more comprehensive description of the nucleus than a simple single-nucleon spectral function of the kind employed in, for example, Refs.~\cite{Benhar:1997vy,Benhar:2000wi,Segarra:2020plg}.
+As a first step, one might consider treating the mean-field and SRC regimes separately and combining them in an ad hoc fashion.